Hypostasis of the Archons: Summary

 The archons see a divine image reflected in water.
 They attempt to grasp the reflected image, but are unable to hold it.
 Instead, they decide to create humanity in its shape.
 They create a man out of earth, but are unable to make him stand.
 The divine feminine spirit (ⲡⲛⲉⲩⲙⲁ) descends from heaven and enters the man, bringing him to life and naming him Adam.

 The archons open Adam's side to remove the spirit, then try to rape her.
 She avoids them by transforming into a tree, leaving behind a shadow named Eve.
 The spirit then enters a serpent, through which she tells Adam and Eve to eat fruit from the tree of the knowledge of good and evil.
-She insists that, despite the archons' warnings, they will not die upon eating from it.
+She insists that, contrary to the archons' warnings, Adam and Eve will not die upon eating from it.
 Adam and Eve eat the tree's fruit, realize they are spiritually naked, and cover their genitals.
-In response, the archons exile them from their garden and curse humanity to a life of distraction and hard work.
-Eve gives birth to Cain and Abel, while Adam's "co-image" (ϢⲂⲢⲈⲒⲚⲈ) births Seth and Norea.
+In response, the archons exile them from the Garden of Eden and curse humanity to a life of work and suffering.
+Eve gives birth to Cain and Abel, while Adam's "co-image" (ϢⲂⲢⲈⲒⲚⲈ) gives birth to Seth and Norea.

 As humanity multiplies, the archons decide to flood the world.
 The heavenly figure Sabaoth tells Noah to build an ark, which Norea asks to board; when Noah refuses to let her on the ark, she burns it.
-The archons try to rape Norea, but she asks for help and is rescued by Eleleth, a divine luminary.
+The archons attempt to rape Norea, but she asks for help and is rescued by Eleleth, a divine luminary.
 Eleleth rhetorically asks whether the archons have power over her, and promises she will not be defiled.
 Norea asks how the archons came to exist.

 Eleleth explains that Sophia tried to procreate without her male counterpart, which produced the "abortion" Yaldabaoth.
 Yaldabaoth arrogantly claimed to be the only god, and thus earned the derogatory name Samael, meaning "God of the Blind".
 Sophia responded by introducing light into the world, while her daughter Zoe rebuked Yaldabaoth and banished him to Tartarus.
 After seeing his father's punishment, Yaldabaoth's son Sabaoth repented; Sophia and Zoe rewarded his repentance by placing him in charge of the seventh heaven.
-Following these events, Yaldabaoth envied Sabaoth.
+Following these events, Yaldabaoth began to envy Sabaoth.
 His envy created Death, who in turn begat the archons.

 Eleleth tells Norea that, unlike the archons, she comes from the heavenly light above.
-He prophesies that the seed inside her will be revealed after three generations, and that a figure called the True Man will eventually reveal further knowledge, overthrow the archons, and offer Seth's descendants eternal life.
+Eleleth prophesies that the seed inside her will be revealed after three generations, and that a figure called the True Man will eventually reveal further knowledge, overthrow the archons, and offer Seth's descendants eternal life.
 The text ends with the trisagion: "Holy Holy Holy, Amen".